petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 #Enable=true
 ```
 #### 6.3 Reboot and Restart gdm3
-After reboot restart the gdm3 by following command
+After reboot, restart the gdm3 by following command
 ```bash
 $ sudo systemctl restart gdm3
 ```
-#### 6.4 Modify X configuration
+#### 6.4 Modify X Confirguration
 ##### 6.4.1 Getting Bus ID
 The BusID of the AMD Radeon™ PRO V710 GPU must be manually added to the X11 configuration file.
-To get the BusID, follow the steps below
+To get the BusID, follow the steps
 ```bash
 $ lspci -d 1002: | awk '{print $1}'
 3a9e:00:00.0